The information below explains the in-person programmes we offer in the North West and highlights where digital alternatives are available.

 - Corpus Christi Ancient World ‘Being Human’ Residential

-In addition, Pembroke and Corpus Christi run summer residentials for Y12 students who are taking part in the OxNet or North West Science Network programmes.
+In addition, Pembroke and Corpus Christi run summer residentials for Year 12 students who are taking part in the OxNet or North West Science Network programmes.
 For more details click on the links below.

 UNIQ is the largest University of Oxford residential access programme for students in their first year of further education, who are based at UK state schools or colleges.
-UNIQ has a successful record of helping students make successful applications to Oxford - this year alone 250 UNIQ students were made offers by the University.
+UNIQ has a successful record of helping students make successful applications to Oxford.

 Students apply to UNIQ between December and January and can be selected for either UNIQ Digital or the UNIQ residential.
 UNIQ residentials take place in Spring and Summer and give students a taste of the Oxford undergraduate student experience.
 You will live in an Oxford college for a week, attend lectures and seminars in your chosen subject area, and receive expert advice on the Oxford application and interview process.
 UNIQ is free of charge and travel costs are also covered.